 Grouping expressions is only necessary when you need to create two or more distinct sets of features from the same layer.
 One way to think of grouping is that without grouping, you would have to execute Find Existing Locations twice, once to find sites near rivers and again to find sites near parks.
 You would then need to use the Merge tool to combine the two results.

 You can click the text button to view a textual representation of the query.
 The textual representation uses parentheses to denote groups.

 Example of a completed query

-Here is an example query borrowed from the book Understanding GIS, An ArcGIS Project Workbook.
-The premise of the book is that you're looking for vacant parcels in the city of Los Angeles suitable for developing public parks.
+The following example is looking for vacant parcels in the city of Los Angeles suitable for developing public parks.
 The criteria for a suitable park site include the following: